h3nnn4n/neo-personal-website/website/content/posts/aratu_1.md

 Despite the optimizations, it was very unlikely that the Uno would be able to keep up with 6 legs to control.
 This was quickly proven when I tried 3 legs.
 Time to upgrade.
-My choice was the (Teensy 4.1)[https://www.pjrc.com/store/teensy41.html], a very capable 32bits microcontroller having a cloc of 600 MHz, with floating point support and even branch prediction.
+My choice was the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html), a very capable 32bits microcontroller having a cloc of 600 MHz, with floating point support and even branch prediction.
 It has more features that I could ever want.
 It is even superscalar, meaning that it can execute more than one instruction at the same